 For more information, please view the CPTC School Catalog.

-- All class sizes kept to 10 or less including faculty
+- All class sizes kept to 12 students or less

-- All surfaces and equipment disinfected after every use
+- All surfaces and equipment disinfected after every class

-- Anyone that has any COVID 19 symptoms will not be allowed to attend class
+- Anyone that is not fully vaccinated and has COVID 19 symptoms will not be allowed to attend class

 - Symptoms are defined as having 2 or more of the following: